This post may contain affiliate links. Please read my disclaimer for more information.

 Big reservoir: If you are a heavy coffee drinker and your machine demands cleaning often, you’ll want bigger reservoirs and a bigger drip tray.

-PID controller: Without these, your machine won’t maintain temperature for steaming and brewing.
+PID controller: Without these, your machine won’t maintain the temperature for steaming and brewing.
 It will keep on increasing the temperature and might reach 210 degrees Fahrenheit.

 Two hundred ten degrees is way too hot for brewing and will heat your machine’s system.
 So, buy a PID-equipped machine or buy one with your machine.